 The boxes should be exposed to morning sun to help warm it after cold spring nights.

 Ducks have lived in and around our waterways for centuries; thriving even in urban areas.
 Whilst some ducks nest on the ground, others are dependent on tree hollows to protect their young from predators.
-Our nesting box meets the requirements of a number of duck species, including Wood Ducks, Black Ducks, Chestnut Teals, Grey Teals and even Pink-eared Ducks.
+Our nesting box meets the requirements of a number of duck species, including Wood Ducks, Chestnut Teals, Grey Teals and even Pink-eared Ducks.

 It is quite difficult to attract ducks to your garden unless you have a large body of water that has aquatic plants growing in it.
 They prefer to feed on young green grass or herbs, aquatic seed and herbaceous aquatic plants